projectara/greybus-spec/source/device_class.rst

 protocols defined below in :ref:`bridged-phy-protocols`, are said to be *device class conformant*.

-.. note:: Two UniPro-based protocols will take the place of device
+.. note:: Two |unipro|\ -based protocols will take the place of device
           class protocol definitions in this section:

           - MIPI CSI-3: for camera modules